ErpNetDocs/winclient/introduction/documents/document-state.md

 # Document state

 <b>Document state</b> is a system characteristic that shows you at what stage of completion your document is.
 The document state has a business meaning, as well as a specific to the program meaning.
-The additional business meaning can come from the user state.
+Additional business meaning can be set via the user statuses.
 The document system state can be:

--	<b>New</b> - every new manually created document initially has a new state.
+-	<b>New</b> - every new manually created document initially has a New state.
 This document acts as a <b>draft</b> and traditionally no actions will be initiated by the program for it;
 -	<b>Firm Planned</b> - this is a document, usually automatically created by the system, which usually needs additional processing.
 Such documents show <b>events with a possible, but uncertain nature</b>.
-You can use the documents with the firm planned state in the planning subsystem of @@winclientfull.
-The system will delete these documents after they are planned;
+You can use the documents with the Firm Planned state in the planning subsystem of @@winclientfull.
+When re-planning, the system will delete these documents.
+They cannot be deleted if no numerator is applied - in this case, they will be voided;
 -	<b>Confirmed</b> - this is a document, confirmed by an authorized user of the system.
 It has a <b>probable</b> nature.
 The confirmed documents reflect the <b>intention for a future</b> release of the document.
-This is taken into consideration by the system and it <b>does not</b> delete them after they are planned;
+This is taken into consideration by the planning system and the confirmed documents <b>will not</b> be deleted when re-planning;
 -	<b>Released</b> - a document that is released for execution.
-The released state has a specific meaning in the system.
+The Released state has a specific meaning in the system.
 It notes that the document has gained its <b>final</b> form and the system <b>forbids</b> any edits, including changing its state to a lower one.
-You can use the released state to start a sequence of system actions.
+Usually, the Released state starts a sequence of system actions.
 This allows you to create sub-documents;
 -	<b>Completed</b> - this shows the completion of the active work on the document;
 -	<b>Closed</b> - this allows you to see the completion of the entire work on a specific document (process).
 By using the closed state, you can optimize the speed of your work by selecting to work only with the open documents in the system;
 -	<b>Adjustment</b> - you can only use this state for a document that is an adjustment of another one.
 By selecting this state, you put the adjustment document into action;